There’s still time to register for many of our exciting education opportunities before classes fill up!

 Mitakuye Oyasin (We Are All Related): Native Americans and Their Relationships with Yellowstone

 7/13 — 7/15

-Journey into the hearts and minds of the Lakota people as you learn about the cultural significance that Yellowstone animals have to the tribe.
-Stories, songs, and star knowledge will guide you into Lakota traditions as you travel to some of the park’s most beautiful settings.
+Learn about the cultural significance between Native Americans and Yellowstone.
+Stories, songs, and place based knowledge will help you learn about Native American cultural traditions as you travel to some of the park’s most beautiful settings.
 During the day, search for animals, and hike to culturally significant sites.
-In the evenings, you’ll gather around the campfire as the Lakota ancestors did, to hear stories of the creation of the world and the animals within it.
+In the evenings, gather around the campfire to hear stories and songs from a Dakota cultural perspective.

 7/13 — 7/15